NinjadenMu/NinjadenMu.github.io/_posts/2025-01-25-Adversarial-Patches-and-Autonomous-Vehicles.md

 ![Adversarial Example](/assets/adav/adversarial_example.png)

 The leftmost image in the diagram above is a perfectly normal photograph, which is correctly classified as a pig by a well-trained ResNet model.
 By adding a tiny amount of specially generated noise to the image, we get the image on the right.
-Although the intensity of the noise is so low that the 2 images look the same to a human, the ResNet model now classifies the second image as a pig!
+Although the intensity of the noise is so low that the 2 images look the same to a human, the ResNet model now classifies the second image as an airplane!
 This is called an "adversarial example attack", or an "adversarial perturbation".

 ### Adversarial Perturbations
 Of course, the vast majority (by which I mean almost all) of the possible perturbations/patterns of random noise don't cause ML models to make such ridiculous misclassifications.
 Adversarial perturbations are very carefully designed layers of noise that usually require access to a model's weights (whitebox access), assumptions about a model's architecture and differentiability, and a bit of computational power to generate.